MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 ### 6. Verify the ESP configuration

-The Enrollment Status Page (ESP) displays the status of the complete device configuration process that runs when an MDM managed user signs into a device for the first time.
+The Enrollment Status Page (ESP) displays the status of the complete device configuration process that runs when an MDM-managed user signs into a device for the first time.
 Make sure that your ESP configuration resembles the following, and verify that the assignments are correct.

 > [!div class="mx-imgBorder"]
 > ![ESP configuration](./images/hololens-ap-profile-settings.png)